 You may know that yogurt, wheat germ, and bananas are all part of a healthy diet, but not many people know that for the probiotics (beneficial bacteria) in yogurt to work, they need inulin- a nondigestible carbohydrate found in foods such as wheat germ and bananas, to help them thrive and multiply.
 Without these inulin-containing prebiotics, the probiotics in yogurt that keep our immune and digestive systems strong would not work as effectively.

-Fatten Up Your Salad: By tossing your salad with a couple tablespoons of “good fats” found in foods such as avocado, olive oil, or almonds you can boost your absorption of nutrients such as beta-carotene found in carrots by almost 14 times.
+By tossing your salad with a couple of tablespoons of “good fats” found in foods such as avocado, olive oil, or almonds you can boost your absorption of nutrients such as beta-carotene found in carrots by almost 14 times.

-Give your Beans a Squeeze: Flavoring your bean salad with a good source of vitamin C, such as lemon or lime juice, is especially helpful for vegetarians who don’t eat the easily absorbable form of iron (heme iron) found in meat.
+Flavoring your bean salad with a good source of vitamin C, such as lemon or lime juice, is especially helpful for vegetarians who don’t eat the easily absorbable form of iron (heme iron) found in meat.
 Vitamin C will help your body to absorb the bean’s less available non-heme iron by up to 2 to 3 times, so toss your beans with some tomato sauce or throw in some broccoli (also high in iron plus vitamin C) to increase absorption.
-On the other hand, avoid coffee, tea, and wine when striving for iron absorption from plant based sources as compounds called tannins found in these foods interfere with iron absorption.
+On the other hand, avoid coffee, tea, and wine when striving for iron absorption from plant-based sources as compounds called tannins found in these foods interfere with iron absorption.

-Eat a Bulb with a Cluster: The phytochemicals, quercetin, found in onions, and catechin, found in purple grapes, have been shown to work together to help stop platelet clumping which lead to blood clots and subsequent heart attacks.
+The phytochemicals, quercetin, found in onions, and catechin, found in purple grapes, have been shown to work together to help stop platelet clumping which can lead to blood clots and subsequent heart attacks.
 Other food pairs that have the same effect are onions or berries (sources of quercetin) paired with green tea, or grape juice (sources of catechin).
 An apple is the complete package as it is a good source of both quercetin and catechin but when there’s no apple within reach, combining grapes and berries in a fruit salad will do the anti-clumping trick.